The super-fast car tent

 Version 2.0: Car tent with waterproof magnetsCaused by moisture, regular neodymium magnets can start to rust and leave unattractive stains on the hatchback tent.
 They also lose their adhesive force and need to be replaced.
 You won’t have this problem with our sew-in magnets, because they are protected from moisture by a PVC cover.
 With these, the magnetic hatchback tent can get wet and stay damp for a while without any issues.
 And thanks to the sew-in magnets, it can also be washed in the washing machine without problems.

 Please note, the sew-in magnets do not have the same adhesive force as the above-mentioned block magnets.
-We, therefore, believe that you will need more sew-in magnets to achieve the same adhesive force.
+You will probably need to use more sew-in magnets to achieve the same adhesive force.